January 13, 20269 min read

 Three reasons:

 1. Production costs just hit zero.
 AI tools have made creative production essentially free.
 That forces a question the industry could avoid before: If making the creative costs nothing, what is the creative idea actually worth?
-You can't answer that with fees.
-You need market-based outcome valuation.
+You can't answer that with fees—fees measure production effort, not outcome value.
+When effort approaches zero, so does the fee, regardless of whether the idea is brilliant or mediocre.
+You need performance-based outcome valuation.

 2. Creative and media misalignment has real costs.
 Creative gets cut first in budget squeezes because it can't defend itself financially.
 Media teams optimize distribution without knowing which creative multiplies their spend most effectively.
 The structural separation isn't just awkward—it's expensive.

 3. The infrastructure exists now.
-Building a creative outcomes marketplace wasn't technically feasible in 1995.
+Building a performance standard for creative wasn't technically feasible in 1995.
 Platforms didn't have comprehensive outcome data.
 Benchmark databases didn't exist at scale.
 Computing power was expensive.
 Today, all of that exists.
 The question isn't "Can this be built?"
 It's "Will anyone use it?"

 CPM pricing didn't come from one media company deciding how much impressions should cost.
-It emerged through collective participation—thousands of buyers and sellers negotiating until prices stabilized around market consensus.
+It became a standard through collective adoption—an industry agreeing that this is how we measure and compare value.

 Creative valuation needs the same thing.
 No single agency or marketer can declare what creative outcomes are worth.
-The value has to emerge from market activity.
+But a governed standard—a shared methodology for pricing creative outcomes the way CPMs price media outcomes—can create the common language that's been missing.

-Creative CPM provides the infrastructure: a benchmark database that prices creative-driven outcomes the same way CPMs price distribution outcomes.
-But the marketplace only becomes real if people use it, contribute data, and participate in building the shared understanding of what creative is worth.
+Creative CPM provides that infrastructure: a benchmark database that prices creative-driven outcomes the same way CPMs price distribution outcomes.
+The standard becomes real as people use it and participate in building the shared understanding of what creative is worth.

 This is an experiment in whether the industry is ready.